 If you are interested in the full Diploma or an individual module:

-1. Please complete the Application Form (Click Here to Download) and return it by email.
+1. Please complete the Application Form (Click Here to Download the Form) and return it by email, plus a photo of yourself.

 We’ll consider your application letting you know our decision within 14 days.
 Once accepted: